Supporting marine conservation in partnership with Indigenous and coastal communities

 • Work together to increase scientific understanding of the high seas

 The high seas make up ⅔ of our global ocean.
 They provide us with oxygen and food and regulate much of our climate.
 But the ocean is facing unprecedented challenges.
 Overfishing, pollution, shipping, and climate change make it harder for the ocean to recover and thrive.
-Nascent industries like deep sea mining and potential geoengineering projects threaten to increase the burden on an already overburdened ocean.
+Nascent industries like deep-sea mining and potential geoengineering projects threaten to increase the burden on an already overburdened ocean.

 Take action by emailing your local MP today!